 It's unclear what causes statin side effects, especially muscle pain.

 Statins work by slowing your body's production of cholesterol.
 Your body produces all the cholesterol it needs by digesting food and producing new cells on its own.
 When this natural production is slowed, your body begins to draw the cholesterol it needs from the food you eat, lowering your total cholesterol.

 Statins may affect not only your liver's production of cholesterol but also several enzymes in muscle cells that are responsible for muscle growth.
 The effects of statins on these cells may be the cause of muscle aches.

 To relieve statin side effects, your doctor may recommend several options.
 Discuss these steps with your doctor before trying them:

 - Switch to another statin drug.
 It's possible, although unlikely, that one particular statin may cause side effects for you while another statin won't.
 It's thought that simvastatin (Zocor) may be more likely to cause muscle pain as a side effect than other statins when it's taken at high doses.
-Newer statin drugs are being studied that may have may have fewer side effects.

 Although statin side effects can be annoying, consider the benefits of taking a statin before you decide to stop taking your medication.
 Remember that statin medications can reduce your risk of a heart attack or stroke, and the risk of life-threatening side effects from statins is very low.